-When you execute a stand-alone Python script outside the application, ensure that you are running the 64-bit Python installation to make use of 64-bit geoprocessing.
-Double-clicking a Python file from Windows Explorer will open the file using whatever association Windows has set for the .py file.
+When you run a stand-alone Python script outside the application, ensure that you are running the 64-bit Python installation to make use of 64-bit geoprocessing.
+Double-clicking a Python file from Microsoft File Explorer will open the file using whatever association Windows has set for the .py file.
 Typically, this is the last version of Python installed.
 To be sure which Python version you are running (32 or 64 bit), fully qualify the Python executable when running your script at the command line.
 For example, the following command will ensure that the script is run as 64 bit: c:\Python27\ArcGISx6410.27\python.exe c:\scripts\intersect.py.

 Custom function tools (DLLs)

 Custom tools can be used with 64-bit background processing if they have been registered and properly configured.
 For tool developers working with unmanaged code—C++, for example—you will need to build both 32-bit and 64-bit versions of your tool, and ship and register both for proper use.
 For tool developers working with managed code—C#, for example—you will need to create your DLL as Any CPU and register your tool with both 32 and 64 bit.
-For more information on registering your managed function tools (C# for example), see this knowledge base (kb) article.
+For more information on registering your managed function tools (C#, for example), see this knowledge base (kb) article.